surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-Trying to compile this will fail of course.
-We haven’t actually told Rust what our memory management looks like, and `Vec` needs to know that to function.
+Trying to compile this will fail, of course - we haven’t actually told Rust what our memory management looks like, and `Vec` needs to know that to function.

 ```